Full-Time

 • Solid understanding of data structures, relational databases, and graph structures

-• Experience implementing messaging communication protocols (ex: ZeroMQ)
+• Experience using messaging protocols (ex: ZeroMQ, MQTT)

-• Experience working with camera pipelines (ex: GStreamer)
+• Experience working with camera and sensor pipelines (ex: GStreamer, shared memory)

-• Experience with navigation, routing, and map creation algorithms
+• Experience with sensor fusion, SLAM, navigation, routing, and map creation algorithms

 • Background in agriculture, robotics, or related industries is a plus